 He wasn’t wrong.
 As a postscript, by December 2009 the wealthy new owners from the Middle East had sold the club on for ‘a nominal fee’; in February 2010 Eriksson, too, would leave the club.

 In 1998, the Romanian midfielder moved from second division side Jiul Petrosani to Valsea – in exchange for 500kg of pork.
 That excessive amount of meat would be sold on in order to pay player’s salaries – all of which seems pretty sensible, compared to the insanity of the current transfer market.
-Neymar to PSG for a couple of metric tonnes of filet mignon seems far more reasonable than the £200m the Brazilian went for in the summer, after all…
+Neymar to PSG for a couple of metric tonnes of filet mignon seems far more reasonable than the £200m the Brazilian went for last summer, after all…

 To bet on football, visit 32Red Sport today – we’ve a wide range of markets across the Premier League, as well as European and world football.
 If you’re looking for a different kind of flutter, check out our 32Red Casino site – there’s plenty of slots and table games to keep you entertained!